-If a friend or family member drives the instructor to the airport, the instructor may request reimbursement for gasoline by submitting a receipt dated from the same or following day of travel, or may request reimbursement for mileage.
+If a friend or family member drives the instructor to the airport, the instructor may request reimbursement for mileage.
 Per Yale policy, YSS will not reimburse the friend or family member should he/she request money from the instructor for his or her time and service.